austinwilcox/disconnected/readme.md

 # Disconnected
 Disconnected is a simple tmux session creator.
-Using JSON you can specify the windows that you want to run, and what commands to run at start.
+Using JSON you can specify how many windows you want, and what commands to run in each of those windows.

 ## Setup
 1. To setup Disconnected, ensure that you have Deno installed on your machine.